-The Boot logger feature records all the modules loaded when your system boots.
-These include items like drivers, system files, DLLs, executables and so on.
-KillSwitch displays these modules along with their attributes and a trust rating under a new 'Loaded Modules' tab after your system has rebooted.
-This functionality allows you to check whether unsafe (or even just unwanted) modules are being loaded.
+- The Boot logger feature records all modules loaded when your system boots. - These include items like drivers, system files, DLLs, executables and so on. - KillSwitch displays these modules in a new 'Loaded Modules' tab after your system has rebooted. - This functionality lets you check whether unsafe (or even just unwanted) modules are being loaded.
 In extreme cases, it will allow you to detect and delete malicious boot items installed by spyware, key loggers, rootkits or other malware.

-To configure for Boot Logging:
+To configure for Boot Logging